 If you are looking for a homeschool science curriculum check out my recent blog post.

 Mel Science – They have created a standalone educational package that will captivate your child by demonstrating real science principles in all their beauty and depth.
 They offer a next-generation chemistry set delivered as a monthly subscription.
 Get up to three experiments a month to expand your child’s horizons.
 Includes a free VR headset and Starter Kit.
-Check out our Mel Science review here.
+Check out our Mel Science review to see what exclusive coupon codes we have available.

 Outstanding Science primary school resource at £25 a year.